PG-9-9/Musical_Video_Generator/layer_2/README.md

 Key files
 - `scripts/run_music_only.py` — runner that calls the music generation code and writes progress.
 It caps duration to 10 seconds by default.
-- `music_gen.py` — model wrapper that tries to use MusicGen/transformers; can fall back to placeholder or other model integration depending on environment.
+- `music_gen.py` — model wrapper that tries to use MusicGen/transformers
 - `beat_analysis.py` — analyzes WAV files to produce beat times and a tempo estimate.

 Inputs & outputs